opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-production-environment.md

 ### IAM Credentials for OBS

-To access OBS we need to uses **AK/SK** pairs.
+To access OBS we need to use **AK/SK** pairs.
 You have two options:

 | Option | Approach | Recommendation |
 |--------|----------|----------------|